- Unusual decline in academic performance

 If you have questions about crisis counselling availability, please call 780-497-5063.

 If the student still refuses help, it is important that this choice be respected.
-University students are adults and have the right to refuse service, except in certain crisis situations.
+University students are adults and have the right to refuse service, except in certain crisis situations as outlined in When to Intervene.